DevAwizard/Toolbox/editor/neovim/README.md

 #### Why Do You Need Node.js? 🌟

-- Plugin Support: Many Neovim plugins, such as nvim-treesitter and Telescope, require Node.js for additional functionality.
+- **Plugin Support**: Many Neovim plugins, such as nvim-treesitter and Telescope, require Node.js for additional functionality.
-- Language Server Protocols (LSP): Install and configure LSP servers for languages like JavaScript, TypeScript, etc.
+- **Language Server Protocols (LSP)**: Install and configure LSP servers for languages like JavaScript, TypeScript, etc.

 **Optional: Update npm**

-Sometimes, the npm version installed with Node.js might be outdated.
+Sometimes, the npm version installed with `Node.js` might be outdated.
 To update npm to the latest version, run:
 ```sh
 npm install -g npm
 ```